oconnor663/jacko.io/posts/snooze.md

 problems.[^moro] But Niko Matsakis' ["case study of pub-sub in mini-redis"][mini_redis] illustrates how `select!` is more flexible than scoped
-tasks: `select!` macro-expands into a `match`, and different `match` arms are allowed to mutate the same variables.[^mutate_scrutinees] Lots of real projects take advantage of that.
+tasks: `select!` macro-expands into a `match`, and different `match` arms are allowed to mutate the same variables, while concurrent tasks are not.[^mutate_scrutinees]

 [^arc_mutex]: The most common way to fix these errors is by liberally applying
     `Arc<Mutex<_>>`, but that's annoying at best, and it can require a large